 Recovery after sclerotherapy for spider veins

 Sclerotherapy for spider veins does not involve any downtime and patients can return to their normal activities immediately after the procedure.
-It is normal to have areas of localised bruising at the site of treatment.
+It is normal to have localised bruising areas at the treatment site.
 There may be areas of tenderness and itchiness which usually settle down after a few days.
 Any red dots at the sites of the injection will resolve after seven days.
 To minimise the risk of infection, you should avoid swimming pools or Jacuzzis and you should refrain from any heavy lifting for at least three days after treatment.
 Mild exercise is absolutely fine.
 The areas of treatment should be covered for at least five days to avoid excessive sunlight exposure causing pigmentation.

 Best results can be achieved by regularly applying arnica cream to accelerate healing and wearing the prescribed compression stockings for a minimum of seven days after treatment.
-Your vascular specialist will give you details care instructions once your treatment is complete
+Your vascular specialist will give you detailed care instructions once your treatment is complete.

 How much does sclerotherapy cost?